VerKnowSys/sofin/README.markdown

 * Sofin is designed to not touch any part of system.
 The only exception is /etc/profile_sofin created after system wide software installation (/Software/) in ServeD system.
 * By default Sofin verbosity is limited to minimum.
 More detailed information is written to LOG file (located in /Software/.cache/install.log by default or /Users/USER_NAME/.cache/install.log)
 * Exports.
 Each app has own ROOT_DIR/exports/ with symlinks to exported software.
 Exported software are just simple symlinks used to generate PATH environment variable.
-* Sofin has own configuration file located in /etc/sofin.conf which is SH script itself.
+* Sofin has own configuration file: [sofin.conf](https://github.com/VerKnowSys/sofin/blob/master/sofin.conf) which is SH script itself.

 ## Examples: